Vishal-Work/Python_Project/README.md

 # Python_Project
-Small Application to make Acronyms using Python and Tkinter
+Small Application using Python and Tkinter